Alice Sabatini: Biography

-Sabatini was born in Orbetello (Tuscany) and grown up in Montalto di Castro (Lazio).
+Sabatini was born in Orbetello (Tuscany), and grew up in Montalto di Castro (Lazio).

-Between 2011 and 2015 she played as a forward in the Santa Marinella (IT) professional basketball team; the team was eventually promoted in Serie A2 in 2014.
+Between 2011 and 2015 she played as a forward on the Santa Marinella (IT) professional basketball team; the team was eventually promoted to Serie A2 in 2014.

-She participated to the 2013 edition of Miss Grand Prix, winning the Miss Tisanoreica band.
+She participated in the 2013 edition of Miss Grand Prix, winning the Miss Tisanoreica band.

 Miss Italia 2015

-In 2015 Sabatini participated to Miss Italia.
-During the contest she unexpectedly achieved notoriety when she was asked in which period of history she would have liked to live in, to which she replied "In '42" much to the spectators' shock, her reasoning being that, as a woman, she would have experienced World War II without having to fight it.
+In 2015 Sabatini participated in the Miss Italia competition.
+During the contest she unexpectedly achieved notoriety when she was asked in which period of history she would have liked to live in, to which she replied "In '42", much to the spectators' shock.
+Her reasoning was that, as a woman, she would have experienced World War II without having to fight in it.
 She eventually won the crown on 21 September, but was heavily ridiculed for her answer.

-A few days after winning the title, Sabatini was asked during an interview for her favorite Italian historical figure, to which she replied "Michael Jordan", being a huge fan of him.
+A few days after winning the title, Sabatini was asked during an interview about her favorite Italian historical figure, to which she replied "Michael Jordan", being a huge fan of him.
 This led to another barrage of mockery.
-Because of the derision that mounted against her, she later ended up suffering from depression and panic attacks.
+Because of the mounting derision against her for her response, she later ended up suffering from depression and panic attacks.